 27.1.2.0 General

-An attribute definition in a lower scope unit will override a general attribute definition in a higher scope.
+An attribute definition that is directly attached to a lower scope unit will override a general attribute definition in a higher scope and a type-specific attribute inherited from a type reference.
+Attributes inherited from a type reference will override general attributes from a higher scope unit containing the type reference.
 Additional overwriting rules for variant attributes are defined in clause 27.1.2.1.

 EXAMPLE 1: